Your Basket

-As climate change accelerates, the resilience of our landscapes is becoming a defining challenge for agriculture, land management, and environmental policy.
+As climate pressures accelerate, the resilience of our landscapes is becoming a defining challenge for agriculture, land management, and environmental policy.
 Extreme weather events, prolonged droughts, flooding, soil erosion, and declining fertility all point to a common underlying issue: depleted soil organic carbon.
 Understanding the relationship between soil organic carbon and climate-resilient landscapes is now central to building land systems that can adapt to a changing climate while continuing to deliver environmental and productive value.

 Soil Organic Carbon: The Foundation of Resilient Landscapes